Remote Control Schema

 https://myqqbot.com/maa/reportStatus

-and an empty tasks list regardless of the parameters received.
+For user convenience, their getTask interface returns 200 OK and an empty tasks list regardless of received parameters.

-Each time they receive a request, they check the database for duplicate devices, and if none, they record the device and user in the database.
+Each time they receive a request, they check the database for duplicate devices, and if none found, record the device and user in the database.

-In this workflow, this interface also serves as a user registration function.
+In this workflow, this interface also serves as user registration.

-They provide a command on the QQBot for users to submit their deviceId.
+They provide a command on their QQ Bot for users to submit deviceId.

-In the QQBot's usage instructions, they tell users to fill in their QQ number in the User Identifier
+In the QQ Bot's usage instructions, they tell users to enter their QQ number in MAA's User Identifier

 to the Bot via QQ chat.

-Upon receiving the identifier, the QQBot checks the database for corresponding data based on the user's QQ number in the message.
-If none is found, it tells the user to configure MAA first.
+Upon receiving the identifier, the QQ Bot checks the database for corresponding data based on the message's QQ number, instructing the user to configure MAA if not found.

-Since MAA continuously sends requests once configured, if the user has configured MAA, there should be matching records in the database when they submit via QQ.
+Since MAA continuously sends requests once configured, if the user has properly configured MAA, matching records should exist in the database when they submit via QQ.

-At this point, the Bot marks the record in the database as verified, so future requests from getTask with this device and user will return the real task list.
+The Bot then marks the database record as verified, so future getTask requests with this device and user combination will return actual task lists.

-When the user submits a command via QQBot, the Bot writes a task into the database.
-Shortly after, getTask will return this task.
-Additionally, the QQBot thoughtfully adds a screenshot task each time the user submits a command.
+When users submit commands via QQ Bot, the Bot writes a task to the database, which getTask will return shortly.
+Additionally, the Bot thoughtfully adds a screenshot task after each user command.

-Developer B wrote a website to manage MAA in bulk through a website, so they have their own user management system.
-However, their backend is publicly accessible, providing two anonymously accessible endpoints:
+Developer B created a website for batch MAA management with their own user management system.
+Their backend is publicly accessible with two anonymously accessible endpoints:

 https://mywebsite.com/maa/getTask